dperique/Kubernetes_tutorials/Disk_Image_Builder_techniques.md

 # Some Techniques used with Disk Image Builder

+## Introduction
+This doc lists a few techniques I used when creating my own images using disk image builder.

 ## Copy files from your host to the image
 Think of this an "injecting" files into an image -- e.g., ssh keys, and other scripts that might be useful to the user of the resultant image.